 Who runs this site?

-I'm not a doctor, dentist, sleep physician, or any other kind of licensed health professional.
-What I am: someone who spent years sleeping badly, got obsessed with the science, read every research paper I could find, tested every protocol and product on myself, and decided to write it all down in one place.
-The site is the byproduct of that obsession.
+I'm not a doctor, dentist, or sleep physician, and I don't pretend to be.
+What I am: someone who spent years sleeping badly, got obsessed with the underlying science, read most of the relevant research literature, tested every protocol and product I could get my hands on, and decided to publish what I learned in one place.
+The site is the byproduct of that work.

 What we cover